A play therapy approach designed to support the mental health needs of

 What does neurodivergent mean?

 I am a neurodiversity affirming therapist.
 This means that I recognise that there are a range of neurotypes in the world, which may differ in a variety of ways from the dominant standards of 'normal'.
-I accept these differences and do not seek to change them or make neurodivergent children appear more 'normal'.
+I accept these differences and do not pathologise innate forms of neurodivergence or seek to change or make neurodivergent children appear more 'normal'.